autohyl/yu-gi-oh/README.md

 # yu-gi-oh
-this is game frame, use C++ and Lua
+this is game frame, use C++ and Lua!!